Kez123man/Kez123man/README.md

 - 🔭 I’m currently working on using artificial intelligence to improve picking stocks.
 - 🌱 I’m currently learning python, SQL and French!
-- 💬 Ask me about: my favourite SCI-FI/Horror films.
+- 💬 Ask me about: my favourite SCI-FI and Horror films.
 - ⚡ Fun fact: Actually a PPE undergrduate who decided to do a career switch.

 <!--